William Gamble (general)

-William Gamble (1 January 1818 - 20 December 1866) was a civil engineer and a United States Army cavalry officer.
+William Gamble (1 January 1818 - 20 December 1866) was an Irish-born civil engineer and a United States Army cavalry officer.
 He served during the Second Seminole War, and fought for the Union during the American Civil War.
 He commanded one of two brigades in Brigadier General John Buford's Division of Cavalry, in which he played an important role in defending Union positions during the first day of the Battle of Gettysburg.

 Early life

 Gamble was born in the townland of Duross, Lisnarick, County Fermanagh, Ireland.
 He studied civil engineering, worked in the Queen's Surveying Office, and participated in the Ordnance Survey Ireland.
 He emigrated to the United States in 1838.
 Since he had experience as a dragoon in the British army, he enlisted as a private in the 1st U.S. Dragoons and rose through the ranks to become sergeant major by 1839.
 While in the Army he married Sophia Steingrandt, daughter of King's German Legion Feldwebel Georg Steingrandt, on 6 May 1841, and they had 13 (by some accounts 15) children together.
 After fighting in the Seminole Wars, he was discharged in 1843 and worked as a civil engineer for the Board of Public Works in Chicago and lived in Evanston, Illinois.
 His house is now used by the Anthropology Department of Northwestern University.